Nieb/AppGameKit-Utilities/README.md

   Example: instead of "NewLength", "LengthNew" is used.<br/>
   *Note: this is the opposite of typical English grammar.*

+* TitleCase is typically used.<br/>
-* Naming uses Capitals for the first letter of every word, lowercase for the rest.
+  Capitals for the first letter of every word, lowercase for the rest.
 This includes acronyms.<br/>
   Exceptions include constants and some other occasions.

 * An attempt is made to make the nameing & usage of variable & function names read like a natural language sentence.